Parenthood and Procreation

 Non-identity cases of this kind are called “same-number” cases because they involve comparing situations that contain the same number of individuals.
 Other versions of the non-identity problem involve different-number (or non-comparative) choices:

-Sally has a genetic condition that she knows will cause any child she conceives to be born with a serious cognitive disability.
-Despite knowing this fact, Sally deliberately conceives and gives birth to a seriously cognitively disabled child, George.
+Sri has a genetic condition that she knows will cause any child she conceives to be born with a serious cognitive disability.
+Despite knowing this fact, Sri deliberately conceives and gives birth to a seriously cognitively disabled child, Aarav.

-Assume, plausibly, that Amy and George have lives that are worth living.
+Assume, plausibly, that Amy and Aarav have lives that are worth living.
 Does Marie do something wrong in conceiving and giving birth to Amy?
-Does Sally do something wrong conceiving and giving birth to George?
-Many are inclined to think that they do, but it is unclear how we can capture this wrongness by appeal only to personal interests.
-This is because wronging someone seems to presuppose that things could have gone otherwise for that individual—i.e., it seems to require talk of direct personal interests—but things could not have gone otherwise for either Amy or George.
-Sally's putative wrong consists in creating George, and doing otherwise would have entailed creating no one.
-Her action has no victim and therefore sets back no one's interests.
-Amy isn't made worse off by Marie's actions, for had Marie waited another three months before conceiving she would have given birth to a different child (Sophie) instead of Amy.
+Does Sri do something wrong conceiving and giving birth to Aarav?
+Many are inclined to think that they do, but it is unclear how we can capture this wrongness by appeal only to the interests of the individuals involved.
+This is because wronging someone seems to presuppose that things could have gone otherwise for that individual, but things could not have gone otherwise for either Amy or Aarav.
+Sri’s putative wrong consists in creating Aarav, and doing otherwise would have entailed creating no one.
+Her action has no victim and therefore sets back no one’s interests.
+Amy isn’t made worse off by Marie’s actions, for had Marie waited another three months before conceiving she would have given birth to a different child (Sophie) instead of Amy.
 It is therefore difficult to see how Marie might have harmed or wronged Amy.

 The non-identity problem is not solely a problem for the morality of procreation.
 Anyone who affects the welfare of future people in identity-affecting ways may face it.
 Readers interested in general approaches to the non-identity problem should consult the relevant entry.
 Here we discuss just those aspects bearing on the ethics of becoming parents (see also Hanser 1990; Vehmas 2002).

 A number of authors, including Parfit, argue that we need to appeal to impersonal considerations to solve the non-identity problem.
 Several of these solutions appeal to the role morality of parents.
 According to Freeman, “The principle of parental responsibility requires that individuals should desist from having children unless certain minimum conditions can be satisfied.
 Responsible parents want their children to have good and fulfilling lives” (1997, 180).
 Freeman goes on to claim that the principle of parental responsibility entails that the very young and very old should not become parents.
-Similarly, Purdy claims that one shouldn't reproduce unless one can ensure that one's children will have a decent life, with clean water, nutritious food, shelter, education, and medical care counting as basic prerequisites (Purdy 1995).
-Purdy's position seems to imply that many—even most—of the world's children have been wrongly brought into existence.
+Similarly, Purdy claims that one shouldn’t reproduce unless one can ensure that one’s children will have a decent life, with clean water, nutritious food, shelter, education, and medical care counting as basic prerequisites (Purdy 1995).
+Purdy’s position seems to imply that many—even most—of the world’s children have been wrongly brought into existence.
 More recently, Wasserman has argued that whether it is permissible to bring a child into existence with certain characteristics (such as impairments), depends on the reasons the prospective parents have for creating such a child.
-These should be reasons that concern the good of the child (Wasserman 2005).
+These should be reasons that concern the good of the child, which can still support creating a child whose life will predictably go worse than that of another child who could be created instead (Wasserman 2005).
+Others have taken similar reasoning to show that prospective parents can be morally criticized for their attitudes to future children, such that the desire to have a child with a harmful condition is wrongful (Kahane 2009).

-Not all of those who have written on the non-identity problem accept that Marie does wrong in deciding to have Amy rather than Sophie, or that Sally does wrong in reproducing.
+Not all of those who have written on the non-identity problem accept that Marie does wrong in deciding to have Amy rather than Sophie, or that Sri does wrong in reproducing.
 Indeed, some find the suggestion that it is wrong to (knowingly) bring disabled children into the world abhorrent due to the implications of such views for individuals with disabilities.
 Asch holds that a woman has a right to an abortion, but also that it would be wrong to have an abortion to prevent the birth of a disabled child.
 Abortion on such grounds is immoral, she argues, because it communicates that “disability is so terrible it warrants not being alive” (Asch 1999, 387).
 The argument could easily be extended to decisions about whether to conceive a certain type of child.
 Does prenatal diagnosis and selective abortion, or preimplantation genetic diagnosis, communicate that disability is so terrible it warrants not being alive?
 On its face this claim is contestable; the associated decisions are highly specific to each case.
 And even if such acts did communicate something, it is unclear that it would be a thesis about relative qualities of life (see also Buchanan et al. 2000, chap.
 7).
+For more discussion of the ethics of creating people with disabilities see encyclopedia article on disability: health, well-being, and personal relationships.

-Gamete donation involves the provision of gametes by a man or woman who is not intended to be the resulting child's social parent.
+Gamete donation involves the provision of gametes by a man or woman who is not intended to be the resulting child’s social parent.
 Insemination by another man is not a new technology per se, but the modern phenomena of sperm banking and anonymous providers have led some to question the morality of artificial insemination by donor (AID).
 Some objections clearly have a religious basis; we therefore do not discuss them here.
-Repro-conservatives have also developed secular objections to gamete donation by both sexes.
+But some conservatives about procreative liberty have also developed secular objections to gamete donation.
 The most interesting of these focuses on the practice of paying gamete providers.
 For example, Thomas Murray criticizes “insemination by vendor” on the grounds that it inserts the values of the marketplace into family life and thereby threatens to undermine it (Murray 1996, 34).
 The process of harvesting ova also involves serious risks to the woman providing them, which are discussed in the description of the IVF process below.

 A different set of concerns centers on the moral responsibilities of gamete providers.
 Since in most jurisdictions gamete providers must waive all parental claims over their genetic offspring, it has been widely assumed that they do not have moral parental responsibilities.
-Several philosophers have, however, argued that gamete donation is morally dubious, precisely because providers take their parental responsibilities too lightly (Benatar 1999; Nelson 1991).
+Several philosophers have, however, argued that gamete donation is morally dubious, precisely because providers take their parental responsibilities too lightly (Benatar 1999; Nelson 1991; Moschella 2014).
 The argument can be challenged in at least two ways.
 First, we might challenge the claim that gamete providers typically treat their parental responsibilities too lightly by transferring or alienating them (Bayne 2003, Page 1985), especially in the case when gamete donation occurs in a context in which assisted reproduction is regulated and would-be gamete recipients are screened.
 Second, one could argue that in the broad nexus of persons responsible for creating a child through assisted reproduction, the contribution of gamete providers is not especially morally significant (Fuscaldo 2006).
+(See the entry on gamete donation and sale.)
+However, recent critics have argued that gamete donors morally cannot transfer or alienate their parental responsibilities because these involve maintaining particular relationships which cannot be transferred (Weinberg 2016; see also Brandt 2017).

 IVF involves fertilizing ova outside the womb and transferring resulting embryos into the uterus.
 The woman whose ova are used is given a hormone treatment that induces producing multiple ova, which are harvested by a needle inserted through the vaginal wall.
 Fertilization may involve incubating the ovum in sperm or injecting a single sperm into the ovum in intracytoplasmic sperm injection (ICSI).
 Several embryos are transferred into the uterus after three to five days.
 Since the birth of the first “test-tube baby” in 1978, IVF has become a fairly common procedure for addressing certain forms of infertility.